Alexander Rossi: 2014–16: Marussia/Manor

 Rossi continued as a reserve driver into 2015 for the newly formed Manor Marussia F1 Team.
 He finally made his debut at the Singapore Grand Prix.
-Rossi chose No. 53 as his career car number in honor of Herbie; his original choice was No. 16, which he used in his karting career, but the number was already claimed as a reserve number by Red Bull Racing.
-Rossi qualified twentieth and last for his debut, but rallied to finish fourteenth, just ahead of teammate Will Stevens (fifteenth), despite losing radio communication with his crew around the halfway point of the Grand Prix.
+Rossi chose No. 53 as his career car number in honor of Herbie; his original choice was No. 16, which Rossi used in his karting career, but the number was already claimed as a reserve number by Red Bull Racing.

+Rossi qualified 20th and last for his debut, but rallied to finish 14th, just ahead of teammate Will Stevens (fifteenth), despite losing radio communication with his crew around the halfway point of the Grand Prix.
 Rossi would go on to enter five of the final seven races of the 2015 season.
 At the Japanese Grand Prix, Rossi finished 18th, again one place above Stevens.
-He would go on to equal Manor Marussia's best result of the season at his home race, the United States Grand Prix, finishing twelfth, and becoming the first American driver to race at a track purpose-built for Formula One in the United States.
-Rossi then took 15th at the Mexican Grand Prix before completing his five-race stint at the Brazilian Grand Prix with a nineteenth place finish.
+He would go on to equal Manor Marussia's best result of the season at his home race, the United States Grand Prix, finishing 12th, and becoming the first American driver to race at a track purpose-built for Formula One in the United States.
+Rossi then took 15th at the Mexican Grand Prix before completing his five-race stint at the Brazilian Grand Prix with a 19th place finish.

 Despite signing for Andretti Autosport in the IndyCar Series, Rossi returned as a reserve driver for the reformed Manor Racing for the 2016 season.
 After Rio Haryanto lost his ride at Manor following the German Grand Prix, Rossi was offered the opportunity to take his place as a full-time driver; however, he declined the offer, stating: "My management and I are in constant communications with Manor and we knew there might be an opportunity to race for the last half of the 2016 season.
 We gave it careful thought but declined the race seat due to my IndyCar contract."
 On October 3, 2016, Rossi confirmed he would give up his reserve driver role at Manor following the 2016 season to focus on the IndyCar Series full-time.